christianschuler8989/StudyToolkitVid/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Part 1 - Media Editing

+Creating data sets for investigating perceived quality of video material

+### Part 2 - Study Setup

+Setting up and executing a user study based on these (or other) data sets

+### Part 3 - Statistical Analysis

+Running and reporting a statistical analysis following the results from a study

-Use this space to show useful examples of how a project can be used.
+TODO: Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/christianschuler8989/StudyToolkitVid/tree/main/docs)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>